-Since the words tiny, teacup and miniature succeeded in catching the attention of a throng of puppy buyers, breeders around the world would label dogs as such - even if the puppies met established breed standard size.
+Yet, this term is used quite often.
+Typically, it is used by breeders as a marketing term.
+Since the words tiny, teacup and miniature succeed in catching the attention of a throng of puppy buyers, breeders around the world label dogs as such - even if the puppies met established breed standard size.

 Of course, misleading the public is unethical and is a gauge of one's moral compass.
 With that said, there are some reputable breeders who will use the term.